munozcar/iris/README.md

 iris is vectorized and optimized with jax, i.e. the code is dynamically compiled and can (but does not need to) be significantly sped-up using GPUs. e.g. we can generate a full JWST MIRI MRS model spectrum including multiple species in < 5 ms

+See the wiki for a more detailed explanation